 - Kidney, liver, gallbladder support, aids the body to heal blocks and inflammation

-- Constipation - especially for children due chickweed's gentle nature
+- Constipation - especially for children due to chickweed's gentle nature

-- Nutrient dense - high in Vitamins A and C, saponins (increase absorption on a cellular level) lots of minerals such as iron, magnesium and calcium to name a few.
+- Nutrient dense - high in vitamins A and C, saponins (increase absorption), minerals such as iron, magnesium, and calcium to name a few

 - Stimulates metabolism which can help in weight loss